All OSU Study Abroad Programs

-The following information is intended only as guidance for students considering long-term study abroad program participation.
-Students interested in other travel opportunities should consult with the coordinator of that program or trip.
+The following information is intended as guidance for students considering study abroad program participation.
+Students should consult with the coordinator of their program or course for program-specific information.

 Effective June 12, 2022, the U.S. Department of State and Centers for Disease Control rescinded it's previous mandate requiring persons aged two and above to show a negative COVID-19 test result or documentation of recovery from COVID-19 before boarding a flight to the United States.
 The CDC recommends that you do not travel internationally until you are fully vaccinated.
 International travel poses additional risks, and even fully vaccinated travelers might be at increased risk for getting and possibly spreading some COVID-19 variants.

 While most nations have fully opened their borders to all travelers, some still have processes in place only allowing vaccinated travelers to enter and/or require a negative PCR test to be presented upon arrival to immigration officials.
 These policies remain unpredictable and we encourage all travelers to consult their destinations embassy and the U.S. Department of State for the latest requirements.
 University officials are continually monitoring global developments and will update this guidance when warranted.